rodv92/PMTR_001_SRV/README.md

 A single phase proof of concept with a raspberry pi client and a single phase power meter was done and shows good results.
 The server code integrate formula based actions, and time synchronization.
 A basic web chart of power parameters and logging into a MariaDB database is part of this POC.

-What needs to be done in priority as of November 2022:
+What needs to be done in priority as of October 2024:

+Hardware :
 - Finish the 3 phase prototype server, currently designed with Easy-EDA pro.
+DONE!
     - Add ADG333 switching of serial line to query each PZEM-004t V3 modules.
+DONE!
 - Add code for DS3231 time keeping.
+DONE!
+- Add supercapacitor bank to handle short time power loss events (max 60s with all subcomponents on, with a 5F * 6 supercapacitor bank).
+DONE!
+- Add DC bus (5V/12V) voltage monitoring.
+DONE!
+- Add interlock (local/remote) key switch
+- Add LCD screen / keypad.
+- Keep in touch with PeaceFair, the maker of the PZEM-004t V3.0 to make a hardened 400V module (there are still some issues regarding with high voltage tolerance)

+Protection formula :
 - Harden and test formula actions where conflicting pins are used with different actions.
+- Prevent use of reserved pins.
+DONE!
+- Add interlock (local/remote) code.

+General debugging :
+- Add EEPROM event logging.
+DONE!

+Modbus client :
-- Make the raspberry pi (wifi, serial) configuration seamless
+- Make the raspberry pi (Modbus Client) (wifi, serial) configuration seamless
 - Expand the raspberry pi client to query several servers with auto-detection on the PLC bus
 - Add a MQTT layer on the raspberry pi for upstream telemetry reporting
-- keep in touch with PeaceFair, the maker of the PZEM-004t V3.0 to make a hardened 400V module (there are still some issues regarding with high voltage tolerance)

 ----
 projected INSTALLATION and SETUP of the 3 phase prototype :